virteal/Inox/README.md

 ```

 By convention the name of functions terminates with a `/` that means _applied on_.
 When the function is invoked, it's actual arguments are moved from the _data stack_ to another stack named the _control stack_.
+In the process these values get renamed so that the names of the actual arguments get's replaced by the names of the formal parameters.

 The `{}` enclosed _block_ that defines the function can then access the arguments, using the name of the corresponding formal parameter with a `|` (pipe) prefix.
 This is the syntax for _local variables_ too.